What is the main source of law authorising this entity form?

 Is the entity subject to any statutory (external) auditor obligations?

-Medium, large and companies whose securities are traded on a regulated market are obliged to have their accounts externally audited each financial year.
+Medium and large companies whose securities are traded on a regulated market must have their accounts externally audited each financial year.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?